 2. Background on Human Rights and The Ocean

 9. Proposed Solutions

 Unfortunately, human rights violations occur not only on land but also at sea.
 Human trafficking, corruption, exploitation, and other illegal violations, combined with a lack of policing and proper enforcement of international laws, is the deplorable reality of much ocean activity.
 This ever growing presence of human rights violations at sea and the direct and indirect mistreatment of the ocean go hand in hand.
 Whether it be in the form of illegal fishing or the forced fleeing of low-lying atoll nations from sea level rise, the ocean is overflowing with crime.

 Our misuse of the ocean’s resources and increasing output of carbon emissions has only exacerbated the presence of illegal ocean activities.
-Human induced climate change has caused ocean temperatures to warm, sea level to rise, and storms to surge, forcing coastal communities to flee their homes and seek livelihoods elsewhere with minimal financial or international aid.
-Overfishing, as a response to the growing demand for cheap seafood, has forced local fisherman to travel farther to find viable fish stocks or board illegal fishing vessels for little or no pay.
+Human-induced climate change has caused ocean temperatures to warm, the sea level to rise, and storms to surge, forcing coastal communities to flee their homes and seek livelihoods elsewhere with minimal financial or international aid.
+Overfishing, as a response to the growing demand for cheap seafood, has forced local fishermen to travel farther to find viable fish stocks or board illegal fishing vessels for little or no pay.